jeremydaly/data-api-client/README.md

 ```

 ## Data API Limitations / Wonkiness
 The first GA release of the Data API has *a lot* of promise, unfortunately, there are still quite a few things that make it a bit wonky and may require you to implement some workarounds.
-I've outline some of my findings below.
+I've outlined some of my findings below.

 ### You can't send in an array of values
 The GitHub repo for RDSDataService mentions something about `arrayValues`, but I've been unable to get arrays (including TypedArrays and Buffers) to be used for parameters with `IN` clauses.
 For example, the following query will **NOT** work: